CPJKU/wechsel/README.md

 # wechsel
-Code for WECHSEL: Effective initialization of subword embeddings forcross-lingual transfer of monolingual language models
+Code for WECHSEL: Effective initialization of subword embeddings for cross-lingual transfer of monolingual language models

+Code will be published here once it is ready.